What is the photography and video policy?

 Exhibition proposals are reviewed on an ongoing basis.
 Please submit an exhibition proposal, including work samples, slides, CDs, or other support materials; include a stamped, self-addressed envelope if you would like your materials returned.

-Does the Gallery offer appraisals or valuation services?
+Does the Museum offer appraisals or valuation services?

-The Daura Gallery does not provide valuations for works of art or artifacts.
-It is recommended that you obtain valuations from reputable sources such as the American Society of Appraisers (www.appraisers.org), Appraisers Association of America (www.appraisersassoc.org), International Society of Appraisers (www.isa-appraisers.org), Art Dealers Association of America (www.artdealers.org), International Fine Art Appraisers (www.ifaacertified.com), National Institute of Appraisers (www.appraiseroffineart.com), Private Art Dealers Association (www.pada.net), or at major auction houses.
+The Daura Museum of Art does not provide valuations for works of art or artifacts.
+It is recommended that you obtain valuations from reputable sources such as the American Society of Appraisers (ASA), Appraisers Association of America, International Society of Appraisers (ISA), Art Dealers Association of America (ADAA), International Fine Art Appraisers (IFAA), National Institute of Appraisers (NIA), Private Art Dealers Association (PADA), or at major auction houses.

-The Daura Gallery does not do in-house conservation of artworks.
+The Daura Museum of Art does not do in-house conservation of artworks.
 It is recommended that you use accredited conservators, that you request a full evaluation of conservation treatment and itemized costs in advance of any actual work, and that no work is done without your written authorization.
 The American Institute for the Conservation of Historic and Artistic Works (AIP) is a national organization which registers conservation professionals.
-The organization provides a free guide to conservation services on its website (http://aic.stanford.edu/).
+The organization provides a free guide to conservation services on its website.

-Does the Gallery accept donation of art and artifacts?
+Does the Museum accept donation of art and artifacts?

-The Daura Gallery accepts donated works of art and artifacts for accessioning into the permanent collection.
+The Daura Museum of Art accepts donated works of art and artifacts for accessioning into the permanent collection.
 All potential donations are assessed against our Collection Policy to determine their suitability.
-Please contact the Director if you have any queries or wish to donate a work.
+Please contact the director if you have any queries or wish to donate a work.

 The museum is a not-for-profit institution that does not sell works.
-Occasionally, the Daura Gallery exhibits works of art that are for sale by individual artists; purchases from such exhibitions are direct transactions are between the artist and the buyer.
+Occasionally, the Daura Museum of Art exhibits works of art that are for sale by individual artists; purchases from such exhibitions are direct transactions are between the artist and the buyer.

 Is reproduction permitted?